A2Greenhills/TheAlcove/README.md

 # TheAlcove
-This is a website for a school club called The Alcove.
+This is a website for the Greenhills School newspaper The Alcove.

-To install, download or clone onto computer.

-Then open a desired html file to see a specific page.